 We recognise that effective partnership working is a vital element in ensuring that children are safeguarded, and positive outcomes are achieved.
-However if we do not agree with a decision that has been made, in order to achieve early resolution we will follow Bolton's Challenge and Escalation processes.
+However if we do need to challenge practice, we will follow Bolton's Challenge and Escalation processes.

 MANAGING ALLEGATIONS AGAINST THOSE WHO WORK WITH CHILDREN